jonathanschoeller/marquez/examples/airflow/README.md

 ![](./docs/airflow-view-dag.png)

 To view DAG metadata collected by Marquez from Airflow, browse to the Marquez UI by visiting [http://localhost:3000](http://localhost:3000).
+Switch the namespace to "example".
 Then, use the _search_ bar in the upper right-side of the page and search for the `counter.inc` job.
 To view lineage metadata for `counter.inc`, click on the job from the drop-down list:

 > **Note:** If the `counter.inc` job is not in the drop-down list, check to see if Airflow has successfully executed the DAG.